Luracasmus/galena/README.md

 </details>

-Not every aspect of each X-ray resource pack may be completely blocked, but a large part of their functionality should be broken.
+Not every aspect of each X-ray resource pack may be completely blocked, but a large part of their functionality should be disabled.
 No known non-X-ray resource packs should be affected.